-If your marble floor is dull and difficult to clean, it's a sign that the surface has been damaged by scratches and chemical etch damage.
+- If your dulled marble is difficult to clean, it’s a sign that the marble's surface has been damaged by scratches and chemical etch damage.

-Get a free no-obligation marble polishing quotation by a trained and experienced marble cleaning and restoration expert as the first step in cleaning your marble floor
+- Get a free no-obligation quotation by a trained and experienced marble cleaning and restoration expert.

-Can't praise Abbey Floor Care highly enough.
-We can't believe how they transformed our awful (inherited) stone floors into something so lovely.
+Can't parise Abbey Floor Care highly enough.
+We can't believe how they transformed our auful (inherited) stone floors into something so lovely.
 First rate professionalism and a genuinely lovely man.
 Highly recommend them.
-Thank you David ( & Christopher) Karen Holmes
+Thank you David (& Christopher)

 Answered: Your Burning Questions About Marble Floor Polishing

-As with many cleaning terms, marble polishing is a general term that describes a range of marble floor care, from light powder polishing to complete marble floor restoration to restore a shiny, scratch and blemish free finish
+As with many cleaning services, marble floor polishing is a general term that describes a range of marble floor care, from light powder polishing to complete marble floor restoration to restore a shiny, scratch and blemish free finish